 Is there a government debt relief program in Canada?

 A consumer proposal is the only government-approved debt relief program in Canada.
 It is a government-regulated legal process under the Bankruptcy and Insolvency Act.
 This legislation protects your rights and obligations if you file a consumer proposal or personal bankruptcy.

 When you enter a consumer proposal, you agree to pay back some of your debt to your creditors.
 After you make all your payments, the remaining balance owed from the debts in your consumer proposal is forgiven.

-A consumer proposal can often be cheaper than other debt solutions (use our consumer proposal calculator to find out), and you can restructure your unsecured debt into one lower monthly payment.
+A consumer proposal can often be cheaper than other debt solutions (use our consumer proposal calculator to find out).
+You can restructure your unsecured debt into one lower monthly payment.

 Interest on your debts will be frozen, collection calls will stop, and wage garnishments will end.
 You will not lose your home, vehicle, or RRSP.

-Only a licensed and regulated professional called a Licensed Insolvency Trustee can administer a consumer proposal.
+Only a licensed and regulated professional, a Licensed Insolvency Trustee, can administer a consumer proposal.
 This makes it a safe option to resolve your debts.

 The service is regulated by the Office of the Superintendent of Bankruptcy (OSB), and the federal government governs fees.

 Unsecured debt, like credit card debt, loans and tax debts, can be included in a consumer proposal.

 Good to know: Government of Canada debt relief grants do not exist.